Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Results

 Although a WD model is preferred \citep{2012PASJ...64...56M}, the true identity of 1E 1547-54 is still unknown.
 We show that this object might be a rigidly-rotating DMRWD.
-To confirm our hypothesis, we compute the $\omega$ - $J$ relations for rigidly-rotating DMRWD with different $\epsilon$ and show them in Figure \ref{fig:omegaj}.
+To confirm our hypothesis, we compute the $\omega - J$ relations for rigidly-rotating DMRWD with different $\epsilon$ and show them in Figure \ref{fig:omegaj}.
 We also compute their critical rotation periods and list them in Table \ref{tab:minperiod}.
-We observe that the constant density boundaries for catastrophic events (SNe, EC, and IBD) shift upward when $\epsilon$ increases - the admixture of DM makes the NM component with a fixed $\rho_{c}$ rotating faster.
+We observe that the constant density boundaries for catastrophic events (SNe, EC, and IBD) shift upward when $\epsilon$ increases - admixing DM makes the NM component at a fixed $\rho_{c}$ rotate faster.
 Thus, $P_{\text{Crit}}^{\text{SNe}}$, $P_{\text{Crit}}^{\text{EC}}$, and $P_{\text{Crit}}^{\beta}$ (c.f.
 Table \ref{tab:minperiod} for their definitions) all decrease as $\epsilon$ increases, allowing for more DMRWDs to rotate faster without reaching $\rho_{\text{SNe}}$.
-We show in the right panel of Figure \ref{fig:fastwd} that a DMRWD rotating with $P = 2.07$ s is indeed possible, provided that $\epsilon \ge 0.2$.
-These models are less massive ($\sim 1.4$ $M_{\odot}$), and are lying outside of the forbidden region in Figure \ref{fig:tempc}.
+We show in the right panel of Figure \ref{fig:fastwd} that if we assumed $\epsilon = 0.2$, then a DMRWD rotating with $P = 2.07$ s is indeed possible.
+We use Equation \ref{eqn:tempc} to estimate the core temperature of these models and find that they lie outside the forbidden region in Figure \ref{fig:tempc}.
+These models are also less massive ($\sim 1.4$ $M_{\odot}$).
 We remark that the effective temperature of pulsars spans from $10^{5}$ to $10^{7}$ K \citep{2011AIPC.1379...60N}.
-We find that the $T_{c}$ reaches $10^{9}$ K if $T_{\rm eff} \sim 10^{5.5}$ K. At such high temperature, the WD core would be unstable, regardless of the value of $\rho_{c}$.
-1E 1547-54 could be a rigidly-rotating DMRWD if its $T_{\rm eff}$ is $10^{5}$ K or less, which is on the lower end of the typical range of pulsar surface temperature. \\
+We find that the $T_{c}$ reaches $10^{9}$ K if $T_{\rm eff} \sim 10^{5.5}$ K. Carbon ignition would initiate at such a high temperature.
+Therefore, 1E 1547-54 could be a rigidly-rotating DMRWD if its $T_{\rm eff}$ is $10^{5}$ K or less, which is on the lower end of the typical range of pulsar surface temperature. \\